AdobeDocs/experience-manager-learn.en/help/foundation/authentication/set-up-public-private-keys-for-use-with-aem-and-adobe-io.md

 role: Developer
 level: Experienced
 exl-id: 62ed9dcc-6b8a-48ff-8efe-57dabdf4aa66
+last-substantial-update: 2022-07-17
+thumbnail: KT-2450.jpg
 ---
 # Setup public and private keys for use with Adobe I/O

 AEM uses public/private key pairs to securely communicate with Adobe I/O and other web services.
-This short tutorial illustrates how compatible keys and keystores can be generated using the [!DNL openssl] command line tool that works with both AEM and Adobe I/O.
+This short tutorial illustrates how compatible keys and keystores can be generated using the [!DNL openssl] command-line tool that works with both AEM and Adobe I/O.

 >[!CAUTION]
 >